Universities with an Outstanding Faculty in Regulatory Affairs

 Stephen F. Amato, PhD – Northeastern University

-Dr. Stephen Amato is the head of regulatory services and a professor and advisor in regulatory affairs, reimbursement, pricing, and health economics at Northeastern University.
-He teaches courses in the master of science in regulatory affairs for drugs, biologics, and medical devices program.
-Along with his teaching responsibilities, he also oversees the faculty for the global regulatory affairs, quality assurance, and advanced manufacturing educational service programs.
+Dr. Stephen Amato is the faculty director of graduate regulatory affairs and life sciences at Northeastern University.
+He teaches or has taught courses in the master of science in regulatory affairs program.
+Along with his teaching responsibilities, he also oversees the faculty for global regulatory affairs, quality assurance, and advanced manufacturing educational service programs.

-Dr. Amato completed his doctorate in molecular and cellular biology and master’s in business administration (MBA) in marketing at Boston College.
+Dr. Amato completed his molecular and cellular biology doctorate and master’s in business administration (MBA) in marketing at Boston College.
 He has a bachelor’s degree in biochemical services from Harvard College.

 Angela Knox – Northeastern University

 Angela Knox is part of the faculty for the regulatory affairs master’s program at Northeastern University.
 She guides students to meet their career goals in operational and strategic regulatory affairs, clinical regulatory affairs, and regulatory compliance.
-Before going into academia, Professor Knox worked at clinical research organizations for more than a decade.
+Before entering academia, Professor Knox worked at clinical research organizations for over a decade.

 Her areas of expertise include project management, regulatory affairs, leadership, and team-building.
 Professor Knox has published her research in top-notch journals such as the Journal of the American Society of Nephrology and Neurology.
-She is also a recipient of the Partners in Excellence award from the Clinical Research Team at Massachusetts General Hospital.
+She also received the Partners in Excellence award from the Clinical Research Team at Massachusetts General Hospital.

 Professor Knox completed her master of science in project management degree with a specialization in clinical trial design at Northeastern University and her bachelor’s degree in neuroscience and Spanish at Bates College.
 She is also a certified Project Management Professional (PMP).

-Temple University is located in Philadelphia but has eight additional campuses in Pennsylvania, Rome, and Tokyo.
-With professional schools dedicated to dentistry, law, medicine, podiatry, architecture, and pharmacy, Temple is one of the largest providers of professional education in the world.
+Temple University is located in Philadelphia but has eight additional Pennsylvania, Rome, and Tokyo campuses.
+With professional schools dedicated to dentistry, law, medicine, podiatry, architecture, and pharmacy, Temple is one of the world’s largest providers of professional education.
 The school offers more than 50 doctoral and 150 master’s degree programs that contribute to research and scholarship making it one of the top-tier research universities in the country.